 Anterior extension of supraspinatus tendon tears may involve the rotator interval capsule.
 This allows impingement of the biceps tendon between the acromion and coracoacromial ligament, resulting in biceps tendinopathy.

-- traumatic: after falling on outstretched arm with full external or internal rotation, as well as backward fall on the hand or elbow
+- traumatic: after falling on an outstretched arm with full external or internal rotation, as well as backward fall on the hand or elbow

 - secondary to rotator cuff tears